Rock Springs, Wyoming

 Rock Springs is a city in Sweetwater County, Wyoming, United States.
-The population was 23,526 at the 2020 census, making it the fifth most populous city in the state of Wyoming, and the most populous city in Sweetwater County.
+The population was 23,526 at the 2020 census, making it the fifth-most populous city in the U.S. state of Wyoming, and the most populous city in Sweetwater County.
 Rock Springs is the principal city of the Rock Springs micropolitan statistical area, which has a population of 37,975.

 Rock Springs is the site of Western Wyoming Community College and Wyoming's Big Show, a yearly event with a carnival and concerts which is held at the Sweetwater County Events Complex.
 Rock Springs is located in an energy-rich region with many oil and natural gas wells.